 Regulation

-There are no specific requirements for attendance or instruction time.
+There are no specific requirements for attendance, instruction time, or record keeping.
 Parents who direct their children’s education do not need to have a degree, diploma, or certificate to teach.
 The state does not have a testing requirement, but homeschooled students are “invited” to take the state assessment, free of charge.

 Nonpublic students, including homeschooled students, may have some access to offerings at their local public schools.
 See W.S.
 21-4-506(a).
 Fees and other restrictions or requirements may be involved.